How did we end up at Hippodrome?

 Fortunately, a retired electrician who watched the situation sympathized with me and said, “Mikael, I see you are left in trouble.
 I have also been left in trouble in my life.
 If you want, I’ll take over the roof project.”
 You do not have to offer to a desperate person too many times.

 Work continued with those who arrived and did not have to be sent home to sober up.
-I could share unreal stories from the construction – who broke their legs while going to take a leak; who received parole but did not learn from it, and went to prison at the end of the summer; who capsized a rented minitractor; who slipped off the ladder; who gained access to the account of his recently deceased father and discovered that, the sad family event had made him an heir to factories in Russia bringing in 50 000 euros / month, etc. – But let’s move on, because the building is not ready yet.
+From the construction time, there are seemingly unreal stories – who broke his leg on the way to the toilet; who got probation but didn’t learn and went to prison for a year at the end of the summer; who was able to capsize a rented mini-tractor; who had a ladder slip out from under him; who gained access to his recently deceased father’s bank account and discovered that, as a result of a sad family event, he had suddenly become the owner of a € 50 000/month cash-flow from a factory located in Russia, and so on. – But let’s move on, because the building is not ready yet.

 The roof was replaced and the construction of the changing rooms began.
 The toilet got proper walls and a door, and at the beginning of autumn the Ukrainian tiling master completed the showers and sauna.
 For the tiling works he asked me to pay in bitcoins, but quickly realized from seeing my jaw drop to the floor that unfortunately he had to settle with euros.
 A cleaning company was hired by the end of the summer because the owner was not satisfied with how the CEO was cleaning.
 Things started to fall in place.

 This type of wrestle has groomed Hippodrome into a “Countryside in the middle of the city”-type of gym it is today – with horses and a garden that has become so dear.
-The owner likes it, but in he also likes to dream of the day when Ronimisministeerium 2.0 will take place, ie there will be a great place for rope climbing in Tallinn as well – but we will squawk about that only after having layed eggs.

 Rock hard!